Event Data Sharding Practice: Implementation Based on Dataway Sink¶

 2. General Principles¶

-Avoid Conflicts: It is recommended to use different naming conventions for sharding fields across different categories
+- Avoid Conflicts: Use different naming for sharding fields of different categories

 Troubleshooting¶